First of all; What is Life Coaching?

 The word ‘coach’ is derived from a French word ‘coche’ originating in Hungary and defined by the purpose being to ‘teach’ or ‘instruct’ ‘motivate’ or ‘inspire’

-Also a ‘coach’ … a railway coach, or a bus, are all vehicles used to transport people from one place to another, the analogy of helping a person get from point A to point B.
+Also a ‘coach’ … a railway coach, or a bus, are all vehicles used to transport people from one place to another, ultimately helping a person get from point A to point B.

 The ‘coach’ is the ‘vehicle’ used for this purpose of transformation or transportation.